Named after the former king Norodom Sihanouk, the city of Sihanoukville is usually a must on everyone’s travels to Cambodia.

 5. Day trip to Kampot

 Kampot is a small town that is a nice break from the bustling backpacker atmosphere in Sihanoukville.
-A minibus to Kambot takes around two hours and costs $4-6 USD per person.
+A minibus to Kambot takes around two hours and is inexpensive.
 You can visit pepper farms, beaches, temples, and just relax in a quieter setting.
 Be sure to eat at The Rusty Keyhole (for the best rib BBQ outside of Texas).
 If you want to make it an overnight trip, stay at the Bohemiaz Guesthouse.
 Even if you don’t stay there, you can use their facilities (swimming pool, sauna, jacuzzi, garden) for free when you eat at or have a drink at their bar/restaurant.
+You can also go with a guided tour to learn more about the region and the sights.

 6. Go snorkeling

 Almost all the islands around Sihanoukville offer snorkeling opportunities, and the further from Sihanoukville you get the better the visibility and sea life gets.
-Snorkeling tours average $15-25 USD and include breakfast, lunch, and equipment.
+Snorkeling tours include breakfast, lunch, and equipment.
 The Dive Shop Cambodia is the only dive shop in Sihanoukville itself, though there are plenty of shops on the surrounding islands.

 7. Jam with the expats at Otres Market